MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 ### Do I need to build the static files before doing a `docker-compose up`?

-Static files are automatically built when starting the `watch-static-files` container.
+Static files are automatically built when starting the `backend` container.

 ### Where is Docker fitting in all the tools we're already using?